Teaching English as a Foreign Language (TEFL) Teacher

 3. Encouraging community engagement in school improvement and student learning.

-Volunteers will be enrolled in the TEFL Certificate Program.
-This program provides 120 hours of standardized training and practice teaching along with 2 years of supervised teaching experience.
-Upon successful completion of program requirements, Volunteers will earn a Peace Corps TEFL Certificate.
-The Certificate program is validated by the Center for Applied Linguistics in Washington, DC, and is a recognized TEFL credential for teaching both in the U.S. and abroad.
+You will be enrolled in the Teaching English as a Foreign Language (TEFL) Certificate Program.
+This program provides 120 hours of standardized training and practice teaching along with two years of supervised teaching experience.
+Upon successful completion of program requirements, you will earn a Peace Corps TEFL Certificate.
+The Certificate program is validated by the Center for Applied Linguistics in Washington, D.C., and is a recognized TEFL credential for teaching both in the U.S. and abroad.

 • Writing lesson plans, quizzes, and exams.